dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 ```

 - check the deployment
-go to the page http://your.solution.env:27101/stats and check the stats page with the user and psw you set
+go to the page https://your.solution.env:27101/stats and check the stats page with the user and psw you set
 ```bash
 docker container ls
 ```

 You should have an haproxy container running

+### HAPROXY configuration
+If you deploy services that are already registered the default configuration is capable to handle them without doing anything.<br>
+To see if a service is already registered you need to go [here](https://confluence.dedalus.com/display/IAT/IVD+Services+-+deployment+info#IVDServicesdeploymentinfo-Servicesdeploymentinfo)<br>
+In the table there is a column to check the HAPROXY configuration availability , another one to see the paths that the services is exposing in the proxy
+If you need to configure the proxy differently you should contact someone export on HAPROXY and look to a detailed documentation [here](./haproxy_details.md)